IN THE NAME OF LOVE: stories of love in all its forms

 Thursday, Feb.
 8 / 7:30-9:30 (doors open at 6:30)

 Hey Nonny / Arlington Heights

-It’s a brand new year - so let’s kick it off with love: Stories about lost love, found love, love that breaks your heart and love that saves your life, obsessive love, crazy love, and both kinds of puppy love (think about it ;).
+It’s a brand-new year, so let’s kick it off with love: Stories about lost love, found love, love that breaks your heart and love that saves your life, obsessive love, sexy love, and of course puppy love (because….dogs <3;).

 Producer & host, First Person Live